yuchenc2/detectron2_trina/README.md

 ## Description

 This implementation uses the Detectron2 2D image recognition library to perform 3D segmentation on RGBD photos taken from the the TRINA robot.
+The goal is to create a segmented object from the cluttered scene for the next element in the robot manipulationg and grasping pipeline: grasping point generation on a single object.

 Example: An RGBD Image of a banana